Table of Contents

 How does it sound to you?
 Not bad, right?

 So far, you’ve discovered how to set up email technology and how to set up your website and content to collect emails.
-Now it’s time to write a couple of emails that you’ll send to your new subscribers through autoresponder on an automated schedule.
+Now it’s time to write a couple of emails you’ll send to your new subscribers through autoresponder on an automated schedule.

 2.6 Create a Landing Page

 A landing page is a page that is specifically designed to get and convert traffic from your online marketing campaign.
+I recommend using an affiliate marketing theme with high converting landing page templates.

 - It should have one precise goal, and every part of it needs to be designed to move viewers toward that goal.